 Well I guess the biggest negative is the fact that Mizuno soccer cleats are extremely difficult to get hold of here in the US (solution to this is to get your name on the SoccerCleats101 Mizuno USA Petition!)
 Of the minor negatives, I found some solutions.
 I ended up taking out the problematic insole and replacing it with the comfort insoles from the Adidas adiZero.
 The tongue just never stuck properly to the velcro, so I ended up slipping it underneath the laces.
 This worked out well because of the width of the tongue, it easily slipped under either edge of the boot.

 The Morelia is another great boot that I feel would only add value to the US market.
 They look great and offer just as much quality as anything Nike or Adidas have released.
 I don’t feel like they match the overall package of something like the adiPure, but they do pack a real punch and ooze class.
 If you are truly interested in a pair, I would say they are worth the investment of paying a little extra.
 Again, they fit true to size with a 9US offering my natural fit.
 They are a medium width and weigh in at a decent 10oz.
-In terms of position, the Morelia is an all round boot that has something to offer the majority of playing positions.
+In terms of playing position, the Morelia is an all round boot that has something to offer the majority of playing positions.

-If you decide you want the opportunity to own a pair, check out the Mizuno Morelia site for location/dealer where they can be found.
-Alternatively and probably the best way to get your hands on a pair here in the US, keep an eye on eBay listings where pairs are listed every so often!
+Probably the best way to get your hands on a pair here in the US, keep an eye on eBay listings where pairs are listed every so often!

-You can now find these boots available at soccer.com.
+UPDATE: You can now find these boots available at soccer.com.